lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ### 4. Click to view the "data" tab, which show your team's individual patient information.

- - In the data tabs, provderis can _zoom in_ on specific veterans.
-Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
+ - In the data tabs, providers can _zoom in_ on specific veterans.
+Patient information corresponds to the same categories as the team trends:  diagnoses (Diag), encounters (Enc), health factor data (HF; e.g., suicide plans, evidence-based practice templates), measures (Meas), and behavioral and suicide risks (Flag) from Mental Health Assistant.
  - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide filter panel.
 - Note: If you do not see something that you would expect or previously saw, check to see if a filter is applied.
       - Click on the funnel icon in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual."